Tuesday 15 October 2024

 Workplace: The User Experience Conference

-Exploring The User Experience, Employee and Community Engagement, Space Utilisation, Productivity and Wellbeing at Work.
+Exploring The Workplace Experience, Employee and Community Engagement, Space Utilisation, Productivity and Wellbeing at Work.

 Workplace is in a constant state of evolution, more so now than ever before.
 Join us for a day of enlightenment, inspiration, and connection that’s not to be missed.